 - Heart Attack Hospitalizations (Acute Myocardial Infarction) Data

-All data included in EHDIN contains metadata.
+All data included contains metadata.
 Metadata are often described as "data about data".
 Descriptive metadata include information that describes the content, quality, and context of a data resource for the purpose of facilitating identification and discovery.
 It may reference additional information like quality assurance documents and data dictionaries.
 By providing information about the data, descriptive metadata helps a user decide if a data resource is appropriate for the intended use.

 Metadata provides the following information: